 - Comply with all the requirements set forth in the appendices below.
-In the event the CEC adopts regulations that include Requirements, for example as required by AB 2061 (Ting, Chapter 345, Statutes of 2022) and/or AB 126 (Reyes, Chapter 319, Statutes of 2023), those Requirements shall supersede the Requirements contained in this Scope of Work for this Agreement wherever, as determined by the CAM, they conflict or are redundant. - Appendix A for Operations and Reliability - Appendix B for Recordkeeping and Transmittal - Appendix C for Reporting - Appendix D for Semi-Annual Electric Vehicle Charger Inventory Report - Appendix E for Data Collection and Analysis - Appendix F for Utilization - Appendix G for GHG Reporting - Appendix H for Data Sharing Agreement
+In the event the CEC adopts regulations that include Requirements, for example as required by AB 2061 (Ting, Chapter 345, Statutes of 2022) and/or AB 126 (Reyes, Chapter 319, Statutes of 2023), those Requirements shall supersede the Requirements contained in this Scope of Work for this Agreement wherever, as determined by the CAM, they conflict or are redundant. - o Appendix A for Operations and Reliability - o Appendix B for Recordkeeping and Transmittal - o Appendix C for Reporting - o Appendix D for Semi-Annual Electric Vehicle Charger Inventory Report - o Appendix E for Data Collection and Analysis - o Appendix F for Utilization - o Appendix G for GHG Reporting - O Appendix I for Data Sharing Agreement

-- Remote Monitoring Records (as specified in Appendix B) - Within 10 business days of request - Maintenance Records (as specified in Appendix B) - Within 10 business days of request - Data Dictionary (as specified in Appendix B) - Submitted with Remote Monitoring Records or Maintenance Records - Quarterly Report on Charger and Charging Port Reliability and Maintenance (as specified in Appendix C) - Submitted with each Quarterly Progress Report once chargers are operational - Electric Vehicle Charger Inventory Report (as specified in Appendix D)
+- Remote Monitoring Records (as specified in Appendix B) - Within 10 business days of request - Maintenance Records (as specified in Appendix B) - o Within 10 business days of request - Data Dictionary (as specified in Appendix B) - Submitted with Remote Monitoring Records or Maintenance Records - Quarterly Report on Charger and Charging Port Reliability and Maintenance (as specified in Appendix C) - o Submitted with each Quarterly Progress Report once chargers are operational

-- Within 30 days of Agreement execution and then each calendar half-year thereafter, due by the end of July and the end of January - Program Management Data Report (as specified in Appendix E) - At least 2 business days prior to Monthly Calls (Task 1.4) - EV Utilization Data Report (as specified in Appendix F) - By the end of each January, April, July, and October once chargers are operational - GHG Intensity Report (as specified in Appendix G) - By the end of July and the end of January - Dually Signed Data-sharing Agreement (as specified in Appendix H) - Within 30 calendar days of selecting a charging network provider or if the charging network provider changes
+- Electric Vehicle Charger Inventory Report (as specified in Appendix D) - Within 30 days of Agreement execution and then each calendar half-year thereafter, due by the end of July and the end of January - Program Management Data Report (as specified in Appendix E) - o At least 2 business days prior to Monthly Calls (Task 1.4) - EV Utilization Data Report (as specified in Appendix F) - By the end of each January, April, July, and October once chargers are operational - GHG Intensity Report (as specified in Appendix G) - o By the end of July and the end of January - Dually Signed Data-sharing Agreement (as specified in Appendix I) - o Within 30 calendar days of selecting a charging network provider or if the charging network provider changes

-TASK 7 FINAL REPORT
+TASK 8 FINAL REPORT